ConnaaaaR/countries-api-react/docs/README.md

 ## Using the `.env` File

-The `.env` file contains the `VITE_BACKEND_URL`.
-This variable defines the server URL for the application.
+The `.env` file contains the `VITE_WEATHER_KEY`.
+This variable defines the API key for the weather information within the application.
 Without the correct setup of this variable the application will be unable to retrieve data from the API.